Okira-E/goreports/README.md

   }
 }
 ```
+***Note: It is on you to provide the necessary margins to show headers, footers and page numbers.
+Page numbers replace footers/headers if positioned on the bottom/top.***

-The report will be rendered into PDF and sent as a buffer in the response (future versions may allow you to save the PDF to S3 buckets).
+The report will be rendered into PDF and sent as a buffer in the response.

 ### Delete a report